Dan Auerbach

-Daniel Quine Auerbach (/'aʊərbɑːk/; born May 14, 1979) is an American musician, singer-songwriter, and record producer, best known as the guitarist and vocalist of The Black Keys, a blues rock band from Akron, Ohio.
-As a member of the group, Auerbach has recorded and co-produced eleven studio albums with his bandmate Patrick Carney.
+Daniel Quine Auerbach (/'aʊərbɑːk/; born May 14, 1979) is an American musician, singer-songwriter, and record producer, best known as the guitarist and vocalist of The Black Keys, an indie rock band from Akron, Ohio.
+As a member of the group, Auerbach has recorded and co-produced twelve studio albums with his bandmate Patrick Carney.
 Auerbach has also released two solo albums, Keep It Hid (2009) and Waiting on a Song (2017), and formed a side project, the Arcs, which released the albums Yours, Dreamily, (2015) and Electrophonic Chronic (2023).

 Auerbach owns the Easy Eye Sound recording studio in Nashville, Tennessee, as well as a record label of the same name.
-He has produced records by artists such as Cage the Elephant, Dr. John, Lana Del Rey, Ray LaMontagne, CeeLo Green, Hank Williams Jr and the Pretenders.
-In addition to winning several Grammy Awards as a member of the Black Keys, Auerbach received the 2013 Grammy Award for Producer of the Year, Non-Classical and was nominated again for the award in 2020, 2021 and 2023.
+He has produced records by artists such as Cage the Elephant, Dr. John, Lana Del Rey, Miles Kane, Ray LaMontagne, CeeLo Green, Hank Williams Jr and the Pretenders.
+In addition to winning several Grammy Awards as a member of the Black Keys, Auerbach received the 2013 Grammy Award for Producer of the Year, Non-Classical and was nominated again for the award in 2020, 2021, 2023 and 2026.

 Childhood and early life

 Auerbach was born in Ohio, and is the son of Mary Little (née Quine; b. about 1948), a teacher of French, and Charles Auerbach (b. about 1950), an antique dealer.
 His father is of Polish Jewish descent and his mother is of part Manx descent.
 His maternal cousin, twice removed, was philosopher and logician Willard Van Orman Quine, and his second cousin once removed was the late guitarist Robert Quine.
 Auerbach grew up in a family with musical roots.
-Auerbach became infatuated with blues after listening to his father's old vinyl records during his childhood, his first concert was Whitney Houston with his mother at the Blossom Music Center in Cuyahoga Falls, OH.
-His second concert was a Grateful Dead show with his father at the Richfield Coliseum in Cleveland.
+Auerbach became infatuated with blues after listening to his father's old vinyl records during his childhood.
+His first concert was Whitney Houston with his mother at the Blossom Music Center in Cuyahoga Falls, Ohio.
+His second concert was a Grateful Dead show with his father at the Richfield Coliseum in Richfield, Ohio.
 He was influenced early on by his mother's side of the family, notably his uncles who played bluegrass music.

 Auerbach described himself as a normal teenager in high school who smoked marijuana and captained the soccer team at Firestone High School.
 He attended University of Akron.
 During college Auerbach was heavily influenced by Junior Kimbrough, eventually resulting in his dropping out to pursue the guitar more seriously.
 "I've listened to him so much, it's just how I hear it...
 I studied him so much...
 Getting F's in college, when I should've been studying, I was listening to Junior Kimbrough's music instead".
-Other major influences include: Robert Johnson, R.L.
-Burnside, Clarence White, Robert Nighthawk, T-Model Ford, Hound Dog Taylor, Mississippi Fred McDowell, Kokomo Arnold, Son House and RZA of the Wu-Tang Clan.
+Other major influences include Robert Johnson, R.L.
+Burnside, Clarence White, Robert Nighthawk, T-Model Ford, Hound Dog Taylor, Mississippi Fred McDowell, Kokomo Arnold, Son House, and the RZA of Wu-Tang Clan.